Benchmarking-Initiative/Benchmark-Models-PEtab/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Checklist for the submission of new PEtab problems**
+- [ ] The PEtab problem is based on a model that is peer-reviewed and published
 - [ ] The problem ID is in the format `{LAST_NAME_OF_FIRST_AUTHOR}_{ABBREVIATED_JOURNAL_NAME}{YEAR_OF_PUBLICATION}`
+- [ ] The problem ID is in the pull request title
 - [ ] There is a GitHub issue for this problem
-  - [ ] The problem ID is in the title
+  - [ ] The problem ID is in the issue title
   - [ ] A brief model description (one or two sentences)
   - [ ] A brief data description (one or two sentences)
   - [ ] The issue and PR are linked to each other